WHERE IS HERE

 Where is Here took a year to plan and a year to execute.
 The first shoot was February 17, 2019.
 The last was February 18, 2020.
 The show opened with a reception February 29, 2020.
 It closed after a week to do our part to slow the spread of the novel coronavirus.
 We posted the entire show, and some extras, above.

 This project is the effort of a collaborative community.
-This crew has a level of stick-to-it-ness that will be a pride to us always.
-Along the way we had help from so many: Monique Foley, Angelica at Parson House, all the great people at Conley-Guerrero Senior Activity Center, Luci and Dana at Miller fine art printing, Adrian Armstrong of Brown State of Mind, Six Square, Miriam Conner, Paloma Mayorga and Big Medium, Rachel Freeman, James Turner, Stella Alesi, and Ashley Ellis.
+We had help from so many: Monique Foley, Angelica at Parson House, all the great people at Conley-Guerrero Senior Activity Center, Luci and Dana at Miller fine art printing, Adrian Armstrong of Brown State of Mind, Six Square, Miriam Conner, Paloma Mayorga and Big Medium, Rachel Freeman, James Turner, Stella Alesi, and Ashley Ellis.
+Thank you, also, to Michael Lee of KUT.

 We hope we have done our little bit to contribute to the history and love of this place.